radivot/myelo/CML/claudiani20/README.md

 Q. Why would T315I form after immuno-control?

-A. Maybe TKI-to-immuno-control transitions happen gradually, and thus with periods of major contributions from both sources.
-Perhaps the T315I clone starts when there is more TKI control, and before the clone gets too big, the immuno-control contribution increases enough to keep it in check.
+A. What if TKI-to-immuno-control transitions happen gradually, with periods of major contributions from both sources.
+Perhaps the T315I clone starts when there is more TKI control, and before the clone gets too big, immuno-control increases enough to keep it in check.